Time MCP server

 Stats

-The MCP Time Server provides time and timezone conversion capabilities for LLMs, allowing them to access current time information and perform timezone conversions using IANA timezone names with automatic system timezone detection.
+The Time MCP Server is a Model Context Protocol server that provides time and timezone conversion capabilities for LLMs.
+It allows access to current time information and performs timezone conversions using IANA timezone names, with automatic system timezone detection.

 Installation Options